 2. Using PowerShell

-Like the Command Prompt, you can utilize Windows PowerShell to generate a list of all installed software on your PC.
-For that, follow some of the simple steps given below.
+Like the Command Prompt, you can use Windows PowerShell to generate a list of all installed software on your PC.

-1. First of all, open Windows search and type in PowerShell.
-Right-click on the PowerShell, and select Run as Administrator.
+1. Type PowerShell in Windows Search.
+Right-click on it and select Run as Administrator.

-2. On the PowerShell Window, copy and paste the command given below and press the Enter button.
+2. Copy and paste the command given below and press Enter.

 Get-WmiObject -Class Win32_Product | Select-Object -Property Name > C:\InstalledSoftwareList.txt

-3. If you don’t see any text file on the C: Drive, then execute the below command on Windows PowerShell.
+3. If you don’t see a text file on the C: Drive, execute the command below on Windows PowerShell.

 Get-ItemProperty HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\* | Select-Object DisplayName, DisplayVersion, Publisher, InstallDate | Format-Table –AutoSize > C:\InstalledSoftwareList.txt

-So, this guide is all about generating a list of all programs installed on Windows 10.
-I hope this article helped you!
-Please share it with your friends also.
-If you have any doubts related to this, let us know in the comment box below.
+This guide explains how to generate a list of all programs installed on Windows.
+If you have any questions, let us know in the comment box below.